Timothy Snyder being interviewed in a museum

 It is impossible to understand the First World War, the Second World War, the terrors of the Stalinist regime, the Holocaust, or the collapse of the Soviet Union without understanding Ukraine's role in these world events.

 Russia, an aging tyranny, seeks to destroy Ukraine, a defiant democracy, but Ukraine's strength is not just military; it is moral.
-Ukrainians are serving as an example--to Europe and the world--showing that democracy is fundamentally ethical and valuable.
+Ukrainians are serving as an example—to Europe and the world—showing that democracy is fundamentally ethical and valuable.

-To support Ukraine is to support democracy—not just there, but everywhere.
+To support Ukraine is to support democracy—not just there, but everywhere

 Articles & Essays

-The Road to Unfreedom, Bloodlands, Black Earth, The Reconstruction of Nations, The Red Prince, and Sketches from a Secret War: these six books by Professor Snyder illuminate Ukraine’s history, imperial legacies, and resistance.
-He explains how each book contributes to understanding the current war and Ukraine’s democratic significance.
+The Road to UnfreedomBloodlandsBlack Earth, The Reconstruction of NationsThe Red Prince, and Sketches from a Secret War—major works by Professor Snyder—illuminate Ukraine’s history, imperial legacies, and resistance.
+He explains how each book helps us understand the current war and Ukraine’s democratic significance for the world.

 Professor Snyder explores how centuries of empire, repression, and independence movements shaped Ukraine’s civic identity.
 He highlights key historical events that explain its democratic trajectory and global relevance.

-The New Yorker Radio Hour, September 2024
+New Yorker, September 2024

 Videos

-(June 2017 - 1 hr 31 mins)
+(Ukrainian History as World History, October 2017 - 1 hr 30 mins)

-In this comprehensive lecture series tracing Ukraine’s political development, statehood, and identity formation, Professor Snyder challenges simplified narratives and frames the Russian invasion as a genocidal attempt to erase sovereignty.
+In this comprehensive lecture series tracing Ukraine’s political development, statehood, and identity formation, Professor Snyder challenges simplified narratives and frames the Russian invasion as a genocidal attempt to erase Ukraine’s sovereignty.

 Books